The translation of this document is outdated.

 In cases when a proposal has been received regarding the

-removal from office of the city or municipality council
+removal from office of the council chairperson, the chairperson

-municipality council has not convened a meeting within the
+If the council chairperson has not convened a meeting within the

 specified time, the vice-chairperson shall do so.